Nice Côte d'Azur International Airport, one of the busiest airports in France, is expanding Terminal Two to offer improved services…

 The Central Government of Indonesia, through the Ministry of Transportation, allocated IDR1tn ($80m) for air infrastructure, while the Government of West Java spent more than IDR220bn ($16.53m) of its state revenue and expenditure budget to acquire 800ha of land until 2014.

-The Central Government plans to provide around IDR2.1tn ($160m) for land-based infrastructure and up to IDR1.6tn ($120m) for air facilities.
+Indonesia’s Central Government plans to provide around IDR2.1tn ($160m) for land-based infrastructure and up to IDR1.6tn ($120m) for air facilities.

 The project received IDR906bn ($68.08m) of loan from a total of seven banks in June 2017.